Foreword

 Further details and other technical terms are defined or can be found in the resources noted below:

-- Horizon notations are based on Clayden and Hewitt (1989), Clayden and Hewitt (2015), recently updated in O’Brien et al. (2025).
+- Horizon notations are consistent with Clayden and Hewitt (1989), Clayden and Hewitt (2015), recently updated in O’Brien et al. (2025).

 - Soil morphology terms are defined by O’Brien et al. (2025).